bcrowell/kcals/README.md

 With GPS tracks, filtering seems to greatly improve precision.
 For instance, I downloaded three different tracks that people had posted online for a popular mountain loop in LA (Mount Baldy via Devil's Backbone, descending via the Ski Hut trail).
 Without filtering, the total gain was estimated to be 5340, 4434, and 4716 feet based on the three different tracks.
-With filtering, the estimates were in much better agreement:
+With filtering=500, the estimates were in much better agreement:
 3792, 3853, and 3849 feet.

 The mileage derived from a GPS track can vary quite a bit depending on the resolution of the GPS data.
+Higher resolution increases the mileage, because small wiggles get counted in.
+This has a big effect on the energy calculation, because the energy is mostly sensitive to mileage, not gain.

 ## Adding elevation data